 All of our foreign language classes are held at our La Jolla Extension complex at 9600 North Torrey Pines Road, La Jolla, California, 92037.

 At this time all of our language classes are held exclusively on-campus.
 We do not offer any language learning classes online.
-Some classes may utilize an online component such as Blackboard or Connect for students to submit homework, but all of the class meetings are on-campus.
+Some classes may utilize an online component such as Canvas or Connect for students to submit homework, but all of the class meetings are on-campus.

 UC San Diego Extension is not a degree granting institution, however many UC San Diego Extension courses can be transferred to other colleges or universities.